Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Bounds under Weaker Easiness Conditions

 which is at most $2 \epsilon \left( \|\cF\|_\infty + \|Y\|_{L_2(P)} \right) = O(\epsilon)$, and it is simple to verify that the ERM predictor $\hat{f}$ satisfies the same bound.
 Tuning $\epsilon$ in $O \left( \epsilon + \frac{\log \mathcal{N}(\cF, \| \cdot\|, \epsilon)}{\epsilon^{2/s} n} \right)$ yields a rate of $\tilde{O}(n^{-s/(s+2)})$ in expectation, where the notation hides log factors. \end{myexample} Two remarks are in order about the rate obtained in the above example.

 First, \cite{juditsky2008learning} previously obtained this rate for finite classes $\cF$ without the assumption that $\E [ Y^2 \mid X ]$ is almost surely uniformly bounded; their result is achieved by an online-to-batch conversion of a sequential algorithm which, after the conversion, plays actions in the convex hull of $\cF$.
-It is unclear of our need for the assumption on the conditional second moment of $Y$ is necessary or if it is just an artifact of our analysis.
+It is unclear if we truly need the assumption on the conditional second moment of $Y$ or if the need for this assumption is just an artifact of our analysis.
 In the regime where our stronger assumption holds, in the case of convex luckiness (see Example~\ref{ex:heavy-tailed-regression}) the rates obtained in the present paper match those of \cite{juditsky2008learning}.
 However, if convex luckiness does not hold, then the results of \cite{juditsky2008learning} still enjoy the rate of $\tilde{O}(n^{-s/(s+2)})$ whereas we cannot guarantee this rate.
-This is not surprising: without convex luckiness, `improper learners' that play in the convex hull of $\cF$ are inherently more powerful than (randomized) proper learners.
+This is not surprising: without convex luckiness, ``improper learners'' that play in the convex hull of $\cF$ are inherently more powerful than (randomized) proper learners.